Who Owns Amazon? Largest AMZN Shareholders & Ownership 2025

 5. T. Rowe Price Group

-T. Rowe Price Group is a global investment management firm founded in 1937.
-It offers funds, retirement plans and services for institutions and financial intermediaries.
+T. Rowe Price Group is a global investment management firm founded in 1937, offering funds, retirement plans and other services.
 The asset manager owns 1.8% of Amazon, which is 90 million shares.

 Amazon Shareholders: Top 5 Individual Owners